Which company has the cheapest car insurance in Colorado for a bad driving record?

 USAA$1,559$3,264

-Cheapest car insurance in Colorado with multiple tickets
+What is the cheapest car insurance in Colorado with multiple tickets?

 The cheapest insurer for drivers with multiple tickets is State Farm, with rates averaging $2,081 annually or $173 monthly.